 However, the Bluebell’s seat cushions are made from feather-wrapped foam which ups the seat comfort levels a notch, and the backrest is firm yet with enough give to be comfortable, and we found the high back offered plenty of back support.

-This classic design also has a brilliant range of upholstery fabrics on offer - over 70 in fact - which makes tailoring a look to suit your home easy work.
-As one of Sofa.com’s bestselling sofa designs, there is also a good selection of matching furniture, including an armchair, traditional sofa, chaise and corner sofa, and a coordinating ottoman, so it’s easy to integrate this sofa bed into a wider living room suite if that’s your aim.
+This classic design also has a brilliant range of upholstery fabrics on offer – over seventy in fact – which makes tailoring a look to suit your home easy work.
+As one of Sofa.com’s bestselling sofa designs, there is also a good selection of matching furniture available, including an armchair, traditional sofa, chaise and corner sofa, and a coordinating ottoman, making it easy to integrate this sofa bed into a wider living room suite.

 Generally speaking, sofa beds tend to be made by sofa manufacturers, so the launch of a sleeper sofa by specialist sleep brand Brook + Wilde suggests new levels of mattress comfort might be on the horizon for overnight guests.